do i need to seal ceramic subway tiles?

 in wet areas (backsplashes, showers, steam showers, pool & fountain water lines) grout lines and areas of visible crazing must be sealed as the final step of installation.

-for more information about sealing please see our ceramic subway tile installation & maintenance guide.
+for more information about sealing please see our ceramic subway tile material guidelines.

 do you offer trim for your ceramic subway tile?